 Research and development tax incentive income is recognized when there is reasonable assurance that the income will be received, the relevant expenditure has been incurred, and the consideration can be reliably measured.
 The research and development tax incentive is one of the key elements of the Australian Government's support for Australia's innovation system and is supported by legislative law primarily in the form of the Australian Income Tax Assessment Act 1997 as long as eligibility criteria are met.
-Generally speaking, entities which are an R&D entity involved in eligible R&D activities with an aggregated turnover of less than A\$20 million are eligible to claim research and development tax incentive income.
-In accordance with SEC Regulation S-X Article 5-03, the research and development incentive income has been recognized as non-operating income as it is not indicative of the core operating activities or revenue producing goals of the Company.
+Generally speaking, entities which are an R&D entity involved in eligible R&D activities with an aggregated turnover (which generally means an entity's total income that it derives in the ordinary course of carrying on a business, subject to certain exclusions) of less than A\$20 million are eligible to claim research and development tax incentive income.
+In accordance with SEC Regulation S-X Article 5-03, the Company's research and development incentive income has been recognized as non-operating income as it is not indicative of the core operating activities or revenue producing goals of the Company.

-Management has assessed the research and development activities and expenditures to determine which are likely to be eligible under the incentive scheme.
+Management has assessed the Company's research and development activities and expenditures to determine which are likely to be eligible under the tax incentive regime described above.
 At each period end management estimates the refundable tax offset available to the Company based on available information at the time.
-This estimate is also reviewed by external tax advisors.
+This estimate is also reviewed by external tax advisors on an annual basis.

-For the 2014 and 2013 financial year, the Company has recorded research and development tax incentive income of A\$9,935,083 and A\$6,279,954, respectively under the caption "Other" in the consolidated statements of comprehensive income.
-There was no research and development tax incentive income recognized in 2012.
+The Company has recorded research and development tax incentive income of A\$9,224,349, A\$9,935,083 and A\$6,279,954, respectively under the caption "Other" in the consolidated statements of comprehensive income in each of the years ended December 31, 2015, 2014 and 2013, respectively.